-Your agent has been there for you to find the home of your dreams.
-How will they continue to support you once your offer is accepted?
+Your real estate agent has been there for you to help find the home of your dreams.
+How will your agent continue to support you once your offer is accepted?

-You’ve built a strong relationship with your agent and they will continue to work hard supporting you until you get the keys to your new home (and probably after as well!)
+You’ve built a strong relationship with your agent, and that person will continue to work hard supporting you until you get the keys to your new home (and probably after, too!).

 1. Gathering disclosures and inspection reports: Your agent will be working with the listing/seller’s agent to gather the necessary disclosures and inspection reports once you’ve entered a contract (especially if they weren’t provided beforehand).
 Your agent, along with your Landed team, will review each document and provide you with notes highlighting important details so you can make informed decisions about your potential new home.
-If a report shares something that may raise a red flag (i.e., crack in the foundation, etc.), your agent can help find licensed professionals to learn more and understand if there should be follow up next steps.
+If a report shares something that may raise a red flag (such as a crack in the foundation), your agent can help find licensed professionals to learn more and understand if there should be follow-up steps.

-3. Conducting a final walk through: Prior to closing, you will do one final walk through of your new home with your agent.
+3. Conducting a final walkthrough: Prior to closing, you will do one final walkthrough of your new home with your agent.
 This is to ensure that no damages have occurred since you entered the contract and the seller has left behind what was agreed to stay in the home according to the contract.
-If there were damages to the home the seller agreed to take care of prior to closing, this would be the time to double check to see those items were indeed remedied.
+If there were damages to the home that the seller agreed to take care of prior to closing, this would be the time to double-check to ensure those items were indeed remedied.
 This final walkthrough should eliminate any potential surprises.

-5. Advocating for you: Your agent will be double checking all the details and speaking up for what you need during this period.
-They will continue to be a resource for any and all questions you may have before you get the keys to your new home!
+5. Advocating for you: Your real estate agent will be double-checking all the details and speaking up for what you need during this period.
+Your agent will continue to be a resource for any and all questions you may have before you get the keys to your new home!